USCIS Reaches CW-1 Cap for Fiscal Year 2017

-USCIS has received a sufficient number of petitions to reach the numerical limit (the “cap”) of 12,999 workers who may be issued CW-1 visas or otherwise provided with CW-1 status for Fiscal Year (FY) 2016.
-May 5, 2016 was the final receipt date for CW-1 worker petitions requesting an employment start date before October 1, 2016.
+USCIS has received a sufficient number of petitions to reach the numerical limit (the “cap”) of 12,998 workers who may be issued CNMI-Only Transitional Worker (CW-1) visas or otherwise provided with CW-1 status for fiscal year 2017.
+Oct.
+14, 2016 was the final receipt date for CW-1 worker petitions requesting an employment start date before Oct.
+1, 2017.

 What Happens After the Cap is Reached

-USCIS will reject CW-1 petitions that were received after May 5, 2016 and that request an employment start date before October 1, 2016.
+USCIS will reject CW-1 petitions that were received on or after Oct.
+15, 2016 and that request an employment start date before Oct.
+1, 2017.
 This includes CW-1 petitions for extensions of stay that are subject to the CW-1 cap.
 The filing fees will be returned with any rejected CW-1 petition.

-If an extension petition is rejected, then the beneficiaries listed on that petition are not permitted to work beyond the validity period of the previously approved petition.
-Therefore, affected beneficiaries, including any CW-2 derivative family members of a CW-1 nonimmigrant, must depart the CNMI within 10 days after the CW-1 validity period has expired, unless they have some other authorization to remain under U.S. immigration law.
+If an extension petition is rejected then the beneficiaries listed on that petition are not permitted to work beyond the validity period of the previously approved petition.
+Therefore, affected beneficiaries, including any CW-2 derivative family members of a CW-1 nonimmigrant, must depart the Commonwealth of the Northern Mariana Islands (CNMI) within 10 days after the CW-1 validity period has expired, unless they have some other authorization to remain under U.S. immigration law.

 Petitions that are Subject to the CW-1 Cap